 Tacos: Tacos are king in San Diego, with every local pledging allegiance to their favorite shop and style.
 The South Bay’s TJ Oyster Bar is a great spot for sampling Baja-style fish tacos, while Tuetano Taqueria’s specialty is birria tacos topped with bone marrow.

 Burgers: It’s nearly a requirement in San Diego that every dining establishment, from casual pubs to upscale restaurants, must have a burger.
 Luckily, many of them are worth ordering.
 Locals swear by the burgers at Rocky’s, Hodad’s, and Starlite.

 Coffee: San Diego is all about beverage excellence, be that beer, cocktails, or coffee, with new roasters and third-wave cafes opening regularly.
 James Coffee Co. and Lofty Coffee are just two area roasteries that operate their own cafe locations.

-Filipino food: Home to the second largest Filipino-American population in the nation, San Diego County offers casual cafeterias as well traditional Filipino restaurants but more progressive takes on classic dishes can be found at Animae, White Rice, and South Bay food hall Market on 8th.
+Filipino food: Home to the second largest Filipino-American population in the nation, San Diego County offers casual cafeterias as well as traditional Filipino restaurants but more progressive takes on classic dishes can be found at Animae, White Rice, and National City food hall Market on 8th.

 Ramen: Japanese food is one of San Diego’s strong suits and the city’s ramen options are particularly notable.
 Though all styles are represented, classic tonkotsu reigns supreme; several shops even make their own noodles.
 Located within Mitsuwa Marketplace, Santouka is a local favorite while Menya Ultra Ramen, which operates locations in Kearny Mesa, Mira Mesa, and Hillcrest, is a standout for its fresh noodles.